$0 Queensland Foster Care Quick-Start Checklist

 Rural and Remote Queensland

-Fostering in rural Queensland — the Western Downs, the Gulf Country, Cape York, the outback — involves the greatest logistical complexity.
-Transport to contact visits, to medical appointments, and to court hearings can mean hours of driving each way.
-The Establishment Grant and Child-Related Costs (CRC) payments available through the Department help, but carers consistently report that rural allowance structures do not fully reflect the true cost of remote placements.
+Fostering in rural Queensland — the Western Downs, the Gulf Country, Cape York, the outback — involves significant logistical complexity.
+Transport to contact visits, medical appointments, and court hearings can mean long journeys.
+The Establishment Grant and Child-Related Costs (CRC) payments described in the research may help, but standard allowances may not fully cover the travel burden of remote placements.

 The need in rural and remote areas is significant and often invisible from the south.
 Children in rural Queensland who enter care and cannot be placed locally face the trauma of geographic separation from community on top of the separation from their birth families.
 Rural carers who are willing to foster children from their own communities provide an irreplaceable service.